whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 This is a PyTorch implementation of "The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation" (https://arxiv.org/pdf/1611.09326.pdf).
 This repository is created over the course of two weeks for the project 4 of CSCI 8360 Data Science Practicum at University of Georgia in Spring 2018.

 This repository is benefited from Bendan Fortuner(@bfortuner)'s implementation (https://github.com/bfortuner/pytorch_tiramisu) and ZijunDeng(@ZijunDeng)'s implementation (https://github.com/ZijunDeng/pytorch-semantic-segmentation).
 For the Tiramisu paper, see [Jégou, Simon, et al. "The one hundred layers tiramisu: Fully convolutional densenets for semantic segmentation."
 Computer Vision and Pattern Recognition Workshops (CVPRW), 2017 IEEE Conference on.
-IEEE, 2017.](https://arxiv.org/abs/1611.09326)
+IEEE, 2017.](https://arxiv.org/abs/1611.09326) For other variations of DenseNet and the references for other preprocessing methods, check our [Wiki](https://github.com/dsp-uga/kampf/wiki) tab. (or press `g` `w` on your keyboard).

 <img src="media/cilia.png">
 (from the project write-up by Dr. Shannon Quinn.
 See https://quinngroup.github.io/people.html.)